Call for Abstracts

-Call for Abstracts - Papers, Presentations, Panel Sessions, and Non-traditional Submissions
+Call for Abstracts - Poster, Lectern Presentations, Panel Sessions, and Non-traditional Submissions

 The overarching conference theme is Bridging the Divide: Connecting People, Research, and Practice.
-The theme speaks to the broad chasm between academic research and real-world planning practice related to transportation equity.
+The conference theme, Reaching Across the Divide: Research, Community Implementation, and Shared Experiences, suggests that we will only advance transportation equity and mobility justice goals by connecting our work to community needs.
 It also addresses the disconnect between the transportation equity analyses that agencies conduct and conditions on the ground.
 Accordingly, we seek contributions from researchers, practitioners, and others that emphasize concrete outcomes and examples of advancing transportation equity goals and objectives.
 Specific thematic areas include, but are not limited to:

-- Program and project descriptions and reflections related to collaboration and outreach mechanisms.
+4. Plan, program, or project descriptions and reflections related to collaboration and outreach.
 These could include:

 - Public-private partnerships